Long-Range Shooting School

 Activity Level Easy

 The popularity of long-range hunting has exploded in the last few years.
 With this popularity comes the need for quality training to be able to ethically harvest animals at extended ranges.
 There are numerous long-range shooting schools around the country, but few offer a full weekend getaway with lodging and meals provided.
-(I could only find 3 in the country) By surfing the internet you will find many of the classes are becoming way too technical and the instructors are pumping unneeded information into their students.
+By surfing the internet you will find many of the classes are becoming way too technical and the instructors are pumping unneeded information into their students.
 Long range shooting out to 1000 yards is not that difficult and can be mastered by most shooters.
 This course will keep it simple and impart the required knowledge needed for long range hunting.
 The instructors will chronograph the customer’s ammunition and assist them in creating a range card and ballistic profile that they can use for future hunts.

 The initial training on the first morning can be done at the 100-yard range.
 Accurate 22s set up with long range scopes can be used to teach trigger and breath control along with scope adjustment.
 They can also be used